AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 ### Known People {#known-people}

-**Database**
+**[!UICONTROL Database]**

-Web Personalization integrates with your Marketo Database, allowing you to segment and personalize campaigns by known person attributes and data.
+[!DNL Web Personalization] integrates with your Marketo Database, allowing you to segment and personalize campaigns by known person attributes and data.

 Select Database, and select a person data field from the drop-down.
 Select the **+** to add fields from the drop-down.